Parnas, in rare interview, undermines House Dems' claims that Trump team surveilled Ukraine ambassador

 At the same time, Parnas said the Trump team publicly accused Yovanovitch of corruption because she stood in the way of the plot to get an investigation into former Vice President Joe Biden started.

-"That was the only motivation," Parnas said.
-(Trump has raised concerns over Biden's recorded 2018 boast of having Ukraine's top prosecutor fired, as well as Hunter Biden's lucrative role on a Ukrainian company's board while his father was directing Ukraine policy as vice president.)

-However, the Trump administration has been trying to oust Yovanovitch since early 2018, and prosecutors have said Parnas was acting in part at the direction of a Ukrainian official in seeking to the diplomat's removal.
+However, the Trump administration has openly been trying to oust Yovanovitch since early 2018, with then-Attorney General Jeff Sessions even sending a letter to Secretary of State Mike Pompeo to that effect.
+And, contrary to Parnas' claims Wednesday, prosecutors have said Parnas was acting in part at the direction of a Ukrainian official in seeking to the diplomat's removal.
+Maddow did not ask Parnas at all about his own pending criminal case, or the administration's previous efforts regarding Yovanovitch.

 Giuliani has since acknowledged his role in Yovanovitch's ouster, calling her corrupt.
 In his infamous July 2019 call with Ukraine's president, Trump remarked: "She’s going to go through some things,” referring to Yovanovitch.

+Additionally, Maddow pointed out, Parnas has sought to testify in the impeachment probe -- although Maddow did not mention the reports of a possible immunity deal to secure his appearance that could save Parnas from prison time.
+Republicans have said Parnas has no credibility left.

 Separately, Parnas told Maddow that Trump was contemplating cutting all forms of financial assistance to Ukraine in exchange for an investigation into Joe Biden, not just military aid -- and, Parnas said, the plot had a clear political motivation.
+(Trump has raised concerns over Biden's recorded 2018 boast of having Ukraine's top prosecutor fired, as well as Hunter Biden's lucrative role on a Ukrainian company's board while his father was directing Ukraine policy as vice president.)

 "Yeah, it was all about Joe Biden, Hunter Biden, and also Rudy had a personal thing with the [Paul] Manafort black ledger stuff," Parnas claimed.
 "But, it was never about corruption, it was strictly about Burisma, which included Hunter Biden and Joe Biden."
 The so-called "black ledger" purportedly showed millions of dollars from former Ukrainian President Viktor Yanukovych to Manafort, the former Trump campaign chairman.